cesaregarza/SplatTop/argocd/README.md

 ## Integration with CI/CD

-The repository already contains two GitHub workflows that pair with ArgoCD:
+The repository contains a single GitHub workflow that pairs with ArgoCD:

 1. **Build and Update Kubernetes Deployment** (`.github/workflows/update_k8s_deployment.yaml`)
    - Runs on every `main` push.